clorece/Allium/README.md

 ### Release
 Releases are stable, polished versions that result from thorough testing and iteration during the in-development phase.
 These builds are intended for general use and offer the best balance of visuals, performance, and reliability.

-There are no official releases yet.
-Stay tuned!
+There are no official releases yet...